From A to Zest AI — a glossary of machine learning terms for credit underwriting know-how

 Ensemble model

-An ensemble model combines two or more related but different analytical models, whose results are then synthesized into a single score to improve the accuracy of predictive analytics and data mining applications.
+An ensemble model combines two or more related but different analytical models, and their results are then synthesized into a single model output or score to improve the accuracy of predictive analytics and data mining applications.

 Explainability

-The ability to explain a model’s results, for instance, why a member was approved or denied a loan.
-This is especially important when using AI-automated underwriting, as multiple, interrelated factors contribute to the decision.
+The ability to explain a model’s results, such as why an applicant was approved or denied a loan.
+This is especially important when using AI-automated underwriting, as multiple interrelated factors contribute to the decision.

 Exploratory data analysis